tnt-pham/StringMatcher/README.md

 - install dependencies (make sure you are located in the root directory when executing the following command)
 > python -m pip install -r requirements.txt
 - alternatively: `python -m pip install tqdm`
-- a text, a text file or a directory with txt-files of your choice to search in
+- a text, a text file or a directory with txt-files of your choice that is searched

 ## SYNOPSIS
 - show command line syntax and more information on arguments